belodigital/screen-snap/README.md

 - `--data=`: (Batch mode) The path to a JSON file or a raw JSON string that contains multiple URLs to capture screenshots from.

-- `--loginUsername=`: The username to use for logging in to the application.
+- `--login-username=`: The username to use for logging in to the application.

-- `--loginPassword=`: The password for the username provided.
+- `--login-password=`: The password for the username provided.

-- `--loginUsernameFieldSelector=`: The CSS selector for the username input field on the login form.
+- `--login-username-field-selector=`: The CSS selector for the username input field on the login form.

-- `--loginPasswordFieldSelector=`: The CSS selector for the password input field on the login form.
+- `--login-password-field-selector=`: The CSS selector for the password input field on the login form.

-- `--loginSubmitButtonSelector=`: The CSS selector for the login form's submit button.
+- `--login-submit-button-selector=`: The CSS selector for the login form's submit button.

-- `--pageNavigationTimeout=`: Optional timeout for navigating between pages.
+- `--page-navigation-timeout=`: Optional timeout for navigating between pages.
 Useful if a page takes time to load.

-- `--screenshotWidth=`: The width of the screenshot to be captured.
+- `--screenshot-width=`: The width of the screenshot to be captured.
 Default is the browser's viewport width.

-- `--screenshotHeight=`: The height of the screenshot to be captured.
+- `--screenshot-height=`: The height of the screenshot to be captured.
 Default is the browser's viewport height.

 ### Examples